openwisp/openwisp-radius/docs/source/user/settings.rst

     The numeric value represents the size of files in bytes.
     Setting this to ``None`` will mean there's no max size.

 ``OPENWISP_RADIUS_CALLED_STATION_ID``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Default**: ``{}``

-This setting should contain information of OpenVPN Management Interface for fetching
+This setting allows to specify the parameters to connect to the different
-information of client to update ``called_station_id`` of RADIUS sessions using
+OpenVPN management interfaces available for an organization.
+This setting is used by
 `convert_called_station_id <management_commands.html#convert-called-station-id>`_ command.

 The dictionary should contain configuration in following format: